 T-Mobile Unlimited Business offers some of the most comprehensive and affordable plans.
-Two lines will cost you $60 per line, per month while twelve lines will cost you $30 per line, per month.
+With the Business Unlimited Advanced plan two lines will cost you $60 per line, per month while twelve lines will cost you $30 per line, per month.
 Each phone receives unlimited talk, text, and data in the U.S. plus 3G mobile hotspot at no extra cost.
 You will also get 5 GB of up to 4G LTE speed in Mexico and Canada.

 T-Mobile's business plans offer many other features.
 You can stay connected abroad with 210+ destinations and get unlimited texting on Gogo-enabled flights to, from, and within the United States.
 With the DIGITS feature, you can also use multiple numbers in one phone or access one number over multiple devices.
 With Unlimited One Plus, you get twice the data speed abroad, 20GB of 4G LTE mobile hotspot data, unlimited in-flight Wi-Fi, voicemail to text, HD streaming, and caller ID.